-- Allow: Allows all connections to the device.
-This option is set by default. - Deny: Denies all connections to the device.
+- ACCEPT: Allows all connections to the device.
+This option is set by default. - DROP: Blocks all connections to the device.

-To make exceptions to the default policy, you can create rules that allows or denies connections to the device from specific addresses, protocols, and ports.
+To make exceptions to the default policy, you can create rules that allows or blocks connections to the device from specific addresses, protocols, and ports.